 - List Of 25 Best Healthy Pregnant Recipes For Women To Go/ List Of 30 Healthy Food For Pregnant Women During Pregnancy

-List Of Simple Yet Effective Tips On How To Treat Anemia During Pregnancy
+List Of Simple Yet Effective Tips On How To Treat Anemia In Babies And Adults During Pregnancy

-If you are suffering from anemia, you can reduce the severity of its symptoms by applying some of natural treatments on how to treat anemia at home.
+If you are suffering from anemia, you can reduce the severity of its symptoms by applying some of natural treatments on how to treat anemia in adults and in babies at home.
 Now, in this article, Healthy Guide will show you some of the most effective treatments for anemia.
 However, at first, you should have a general understanding about this health condition, including what it is, what common symptoms are, what complications are, etc.

 I. What Is Anemia In Pregnancy?

 Some types of anemia that you can experience during pregnancy include:

 - Iron-deficiency anemia: It occurs when your body does not get enough iron to produce hemoglobin; therefore, the blood cannot carry enough oxygen to the body’s tissues

 - Folate-deficiency anemia: During pregnancy, women need to have extra folate.
 But, if they cannot get enough folate from their diet, their body cannot produce enough healthy red blood cells to carry oxygen to body’s tissues.
 Folate deficiency can cause some certain types of birth defects, such as low birth weight and neural tube abnormalities.

 - Vitamin B12 deficiency: When pregnant women do not have enough vitamin B12 from their diet, their body cannot create enough healthy red blood cells.
 Vitamin B12 deficiency can cause birth defects, such as preterm labor and neural tube abnormalities,.